Anning Smith Prall

-Anning Smith Prall (September 17, 1870 – July 23, 1937) was a 6-term U.S. Representative from New York from 1923 to 1935.
+Anning Smith Prall (September 17, 1870 – July 23, 1937) was an American businessman and politician who served 6-terms as a U.S. representative from New York from 1923 to 1935.

 He was born in Port Richmond, Staten Island and the first chief commissioner of the Federal Communications Commission (FCC).
 Prall served as a member and chairman of the FCC from January 15, 1935, until his death in 1937 at his summer home in Boothbay Harbor, Maine.

 Career

 In his early years Prall was employed as a clerk in a New York newspaper office.
 Prall attended New York University, studying business.
 From 1908 until 1918, he was in charge of a real estate department of a bank, while serving as the first president of the Staten Island Board of Realtors from 1915 to 1916.

+Early public service

 In 1918, Prall began a public service career when he was appointed Clerk of New York City's First District Municipal Court.
 He was appointed a member of the New York City Board of Education on January 1, 1918, and served until December 31, 1921, and was elected the board's president.
 He was New York City's commissioner of taxes and assessment from 1922 to 1923.